 The app loads the volume and displays its content.
 When working with a blocked image, the app displays the contents of one block at a time.
 The Overview tab indicates which block you are currently viewing in the context of the entire volume.

 Current Block -- View a 3-D representation of the block contents in the Current Block tab.
-To add orientation axes and a wireframe to the display, use the options on the 3-D Display tab of the app toolstrip.
+To add orientation axes and a wireframe to the display, go to the 3-D Display tab in the app toolstrip.
 To view the block from different angles, use the mouse to rotate the display.

 Overview -- Shows the location of the current block in relation to the other blocks in the blocked image.
 To add orientation axes and a wireframe to the display, use the options on the 3-D Display tab of the app toolstrip.
 To view the block from different angles, use the mouse to rotate the display.
 As you explore blocks, the display updates to show which block you currently have selected, as well as which you have visited and which you have marked as done.
 The current block is shown in red.
 Visited blocks or processed blocks are yellow.
 Blocks that you mark as done are green.

 Slice pane -- View each slice of the volume in the Slice pane.
-Use the slider at the bottom of the pane to move from slice to slice.
-By default, the Slice pane displays the volume oriented along the X-Y axis, but you can change this by using buttons in the Orientation section of the toolstrip on the Segmenter tab.
-The Slice pane is also where you use drawing tools to define ROIs.
-With blocked images, the slice view shows only the current block.
+Use the slider at the bottom of the tab to move from slice to slice.
+By default, the Slice pane displays the volume oriented along the X-Y axis, but you can change this using buttons in the Orientation section of the toolstrip on the Segmenter tab.
+The Slice pane is also where you use drawing tools to define the ROIs.
+With blocked images, the view of the slice shows only the current block.
 The object you want to segment may span several blocks.
 The app displays the number of the current slice, out of the total number of slices, at the top of the pane.
 For example,

 Once you have identified the object that you want to segment, use the tools on the Draw tab in the app toolstrip to label the object in each block where it appears.
 You can use any of drawing tools with blocked images: the Paint Brush tool, the Fill Region tool, the Eraser tool, and the Freehand, Assisted Freehand, and Polygon region-of-interest (ROI) shapes.